 The Delay Bound field is 4 octets long and contains an unsigned integer that specifies the maximum amount of time, in microseconds, allowed to transport an MSDU or A-MSDU belonging to the TS in this TSPEC element(M101), measured between the time marking the arrival of the MSDU, or the first MSDU of the MSDUs constituting an A-MSDU, at the local MAC sublayer from the local MAC SAP and the time of completion of the successful transmission or retransmission of the MSDU or A-MSDU to the destination.
 The completion of the MSDU or A-MSDU transmission includes the relevant acknowledgment frame transmission time, if present.

-The Minimum PHY Rate field is 4 octets long and indicates the minimum PHY rate for transport of MSDUs or A-MSDUs belonging to this TS within the bounds of this TSPEC element(M101).
+The Minimum PHY Rate field is present in a TSPEC element when the Type subfield is 0; otherwise absent.
+The Minimum PHY Rate field indicates the minimum PHY rate for transport of MSDUs or A-MSDUs belonging to this TS within the bounds of this TSPEC element(M101).
 See 11.4.2 (TSPEC construction) for constraints on the selection of this field.
 The field is encoded as a piecewise linear function described as follows:

 where